Archery at the 1904 Summer Olympics – Women's double Columbia round

 The women's double Columbia round event was part of the archery programme at the 1904 Summer Olympics.
 The competition was held on Monday, 19 September 1904.
-Six archers, all from the host United States, competed.
+Six archers competed.
 The event was won by Matilda Howell, the first of her three gold medals in the 1904 archery competitions.
 Emma Cooke and Jessie Pollock earned silver and bronze, respectively.
 The three women would finish in the same positions a day later in the double National round event.

 Background

 This was the only appearance of the event.
-The 1904 Olympic archery events were part of the 26th Grand Annual Target Meeting of the National Archery Association, with competition open to international competitors though none actually competed.
-It was thus largely an American national championship, though the International Olympic Committee recognizes the winners as Olympic medalists.
-Medals were also given out for the best score at each range, though these medals are not recognized as Olympic.
+The 1904 Olympic archery events were part of the 26th Grand Annual Target Meeting of the National Archery Association, with competition open to international competitors, although none entered this event.
+Medals were also given out for the best score at each range, but these medals are not recognized as Olympic.

 Howell was a strong favorite.
 She won 17 national championships in 20 appearances from 1883 to 1907.